KDE/ghostwriter/README.md

 * A Live word count
 * A live HTML preview as you type
 * Use of custom CSS style sheets for HTML preview
+* Image URL insertion via dragging and dropping an image file into the editor
 * [Sundown](http://github.com/vmg/sundown/) processor built in for preview and export to HTML
 * Interoperability with the following Markdown processors (if installed) for preview and export to popular document formats, such as PDF, ODT, and RTF:
     - [Pandoc](http://johnmacfarlane.net/pandoc/)